-Tip: you may find it helpful to pace the interview by alternating between simple and lengthier questions to allow yourself time to record the answers accurately
+Tip: You may find it helpful to pace the interview by alternating between simple and lengthier questions to allow yourself time to record the answers accurately.

 6. Analyse the data and feedback

-The last step to conducting an effective market research telephone survey is by analysing the data you have collected from the completing the surveys.
-The analysis of survey responses aims to uncover and understand the bigger picture by using data to describe what it means to overall discover your findings.
+The last step to conducting an effective market research telephone survey is by analysing the data you have collected from completing the surveys.
+The analysis of survey responses aims to uncover and understand the bigger picture by using data to describe what it means to discover your findings.

-For any updates or news please follow us on our Facebook, LinkedIn or Twitter below.
+For any updates or news, please follow us on our Facebook, LinkedIn or Twitter below.